Gravitational Wave Generation via the Einstein-Langevin Equation: Analytical Results

 \subsubsection{The Hubble Parameter for Binary Coalescence}

-The integral with respect to $\tau'$ can be ambiguous if the Hubble parameter $H(\tau')$ is left arbitrary.
-For our system of a Gaussian sphere encasing a coalescing binary, we specify $H(\tau')$ based on the dynamics of volumetric contraction and binary coalescence.
-Therefore, the Hubble parameter characterizes the contraction of the Gaussian sphere centered on the binary's center of mass (i.e., the focal point of collapse), rather than describing cosmological-scale expansion.
+The integral over $\tau'$ becomes ambiguous if the Hubble parameter $H(\tau')$ is left unspecified.
+For our given system of a CCB mass-shell model, $H(\tau')$ is therefore defined directly from the dynamics involved in mass-shell volumetric contraction, as discussed in Section \ref{sect:braun}.

-Using the Hubble law $\vec{u}=H\vec{r}$ \cite{Hubble:1929ig}, we model the radial velocity $\vec{u}$ of the contracting volume as the binary's inward-pointing radial velocity.
-Throughout coalescence, this can be expressed as $\vec{u}=-2\beta^5(GM/P)^{1/2}\hat{r}$ (c.f.
-Ref. \cite{Loutrel:2018ssg}), where $\beta=|\vec{v}|/c$ as introduced in Section \ref{gausph}; $\beta^5$ approximates the dependence on osculating eccentricity, indicating that eccentricity typically increases as coalescence proceeds.
-Also, $P$ is the semi-latus rectum, which is roughly $6GM$ for nearly circular orbits and $(10\sim15)GM$ for orbits with higher eccentricity.
-The radius vector $\vec{r}$, representing the Gaussian sphere's scale, has the magnitude proportional to $V^{1/3}$ and therefore can be modeled as $r(t)=d(t)/2$ via Eq. (\ref{gaussdi}).
+Using the conventional Hubble relation $\vec{u}=H\vec{r}$ \cite{Hubble:1929ig}, the radial velocity $\vec{u}$ of the contracting volume is modeled after the inward-pointing radial velocity of the CCB itself.
+Throughout coalescence, this velocity may be expressed as $\vec{u}=-2\beta^5(GM/P)^{1/2}\hat{r}$ (c.f.
+Ref. \cite{Loutrel:2018ssg}), where $\beta=|\vec{v}|/c\leq0.435$ is the normalized rotational speed ratio introduced earlier in Section \ref{shelen}.
+Here, $\beta^5$ serves as an effective parameterization of the osculating eccentricity, reflecting the tendency for eccentricity to increase dynamically as coalescence proceeds.
+Correspondingly, the semi-latus rectum $P$ is roughly $6GM$ for nearly circular orbits and $(10\sim15)GM$ for orbits with higher eccentricity.
+The radius vector $\vec{r}$, representing the mass shell's scale, has the magnitude proportional to $V^{1/3}$ and therefore can be modeled as $\rho(t)=S(t)/2$ via Eq. (\ref{rads}).

-As discussed in Section \ref{voldis}, the contraction and rotation of the Gaussian sphere are observer time-dependent throughout coalescence \cite{MacKay:2024qxj}.
-Accordingly, the radial velocity $\vec{u}\propto\beta^5 P^{-1/2}$ becomes a function of $t$, evolving with changes in $\beta(t)$ and the semi-latus rectum $\widetilde{P}(t)=P(t)/(GM)$ throughout coalescence.
-Thus, we define the observer-time Hubble parameter for the Gaussian sphere enclosing the binary as
+As discussed in Section \ref{model}, both contraction and rotation of the CCB mass-shell evolve over the observer time $t$ throughout coalescence.
+Consequently, the radial velocity $\vec{u}\propto\beta^5 P^{-1/2}$ explicitly becomes a function of $t$ through the evolution of $\beta(t)$ and the dimensionless semi-latus rectum $\widetilde{P}(t)=P(t)/(GM)$.
+We therefore define an effective, observer-time-dependent Hubble parameter for the CCB mass-shell interior:

+This quantity is negative, reflecting the contraction of the enclosed volume $V$ during coalescence.
+The reciprocal of its absolute value, $\Delta t=1/|H(t)|$, provides an order-of-magnitude estimate for the remaining coalescence timescale from a given observational start time $t_0$, which can be inferred by starting conditions of the observable parameters.